 The average Australian hot air balloon company carries between 5,000 and 15,000 passengers a year, while generating 200,000 to 500,000 kg of CO₂ from burning propane.
 It takes 6 to 10 years for 300 newly planted trees to remove 200,000 kg of carbon from the atmosphere.
 However, after 10 years, the trees start generating auditable carbon credits.
 It’s simply good business for balloon companies to offset carbon by planting trees.
 Our passengers are demanding it, and legislation is coming for all companies, regardless.

 A single tree converts 2,000 kg of atmospheric carbon dioxide into oxygen and stores 8,000 kg of carbon over its lifetime.
 Planting trees daily, in Australia, in the tens of thousands, will help mitigate Global Warming.
-According to ReForest Now it costs $5.60 to plant a tree, which is the most efficient and cleanest method of capturing atmospheric carbon.
+According to ReForest Now it costs $6 to plant a tree in Australia, and $2 in Indonesia, which is the most efficient and cleanest method of capturing atmospheric carbon.

 Just do it.